-These projects include the 650 acre Brisbane Baylands, located on former railyards midway between San Francisco’s airport and downtown.
+These projects included the 650 acre Brisbane Baylands, located on former railyards midway between San Francisco’s airport and downtown.
 Currently under Environmental Review, over 12 million square feet of mixed-use development are planned around a Technology Campus cluster, housing, retail and a regional transit hub.

 Jonathan has spent several years working closely with community leaders, City and State officials towards the $950 million redevelopment of the former the Schlage Lock factory site in Visitacion Valley.
 The 20-acre site adjoins both Caltrain commuter rail and SF MUNI Central Subway stations and includes 1,679 residential units, as well as three parks, and a supermarket anchored neighborhood retail center.